TheLynxLang/Lynx/README.md

 ## 📦 Install

+Download the latest `LynxInstaller.exe` from the [releases page](https://github.com/justdev-chris/Lynx/releases).

+Or

+### NOT RECOMMEMDED
 Download the latest `lynx.exe` from the [releases page](https://github.com/justdev-chris/Lynx/releases).

 Add it to your `PATH` or run it from its folder.

+*ANY OTHER FILES WILL NOT BE AUTOMATICALLY DOWNLOADED.*
 ---

 ## 🚀 Quick Start